-1. Choose Task \rightarrow Task Groups from the Tabletop menu.
+Choose Task → Task Groups from the Tabletop menu.
 The Task Groups window appears.

-You must be logged in as the sysop user to perform Task Groups maintenance.
+You must have Administrator privilege or be logged in as the sysop user to perform Task Groups maintenance.

 - 2. From the selection list in the Task Groups panel, select the Task Group from which an assignment is to be deleted. - 3.
 Select the Task assignment to delete in the Assigned Tasks panel. - 4.
 Choose the Remove button in the Assigned Tasks panel to delete the Task assignment.
 A warning dialog box appears.
 Choose the Yes button. - 5.
 Repeat steps 3-4 for each Task assignment to delete. - 6.
-Choose File \rightarrow Exit to close this window.
+Choose File $\rightarrow$ Exit to close this window.